Last updated on September 6th, 2024 at 01:12 pm

 The Palace is Dominated by the two statues of Achilles and great paintings, sculptures of ancient gods and heroes.
 But also due to the famous outdoor gardens and an amazing view of the city of Corfu is worth visiting.

-The castle in Gardiki was built by Angelos Komninos at the same time as Angelokastro.
+Angelos Komninos built the castle in Gardiki at the same time as Angelokastro.

-It is located in the area of Halikounas in southwestern Corfu and is located at a strategic point, from where it controls the western side of the island and is in visual contact with Angelokastro.
+It is located in the area of Halikounas in southwestern Corfu.
+At a strategic point, where it controls the western side of the island and is in visual contact with Angelokastro.

 Concerts and other events take place in the ruins of the castle, visit it.

-Everybody knows the picturesque Mouse island at the entrance of the Gulf of Halikiopoulos – it is the trademark of Corfu.
+Everybody knows the picturesque Mouse Island at the Gulf of Halikiopoulos entrance, it is Corfu’s trademark.

 On this tiny islet is the Byzantine Church of Pantokrator surrounded by dense vegetation.